pinheir0g/pinheir0g/README.md

 ## Hello there

-I don't know how u got here, but let me show you a little bit about me and wha am i doing
+I don't know how u got here, but let me show you a little bit about me and what am i doing

 ## Public Information